OfficeForProductSafetyAndStandards/cosmetic-product-notifications/infrastructure/README.md

 Create or target a common space using `cf create-space common` or `cf target -o beis-mspsds -s common`.

 Deploy the fluentd app by running `cf push --no-start --hostname <fluentd hostname>` from the `fluentd` folder.
+`<fluentd hostname>` can be anything but the full domain will be used again below.

 Once the app has been created, add the following environment variables for the Logit and S3 credentials.
 The values can be found on the respective websites.